ConciergeSell Your Hermès

 The key insight is that retail price is only the starting point.
 Resale value is determined by desirability — and desirability is driven by scarcity, colour and condition more than by model alone.

-The Birkin has historically outperformed the Kelly by 2–4 percentage points per year.
-The Birkin 25 in classic colours and gold hardware is the single most liquid asset in luxury resale — it sells faster and at more consistent premiums than any other configuration.
+The Birkin 25 in classic colours and gold hardware is the single most liquid piece in luxury resale — it sells faster and at more consistent premiums than any other configuration.

 Which Should You Choose?